Demographics of Utah: Ancestry

 Utah County has the largest Icelandic American population, while Sanpete County is about a fifth (17%) Danish American.
 Swedish Americans and Norwegian Americans outnumbered English Americans or British Americans ancestry in Central Utah (i.e. Heber City).
 Finnish Americans, Polish Americans, Russian Americans and Ukrainian Americans are significant in number throughout the state (esp.
 Carbon County, Utah and Wasatch County, Utah areas).
-The Wikipedia article Utah Italians describes the state's small but established Italian-Americans community.
+The Wikipedia article Utah Italians describes the state's small but established community of Italian-Americans.
 And the percentage of persons of Spanish Americans ancestry including those of Basque descent are also present.

 Most Utahns are of Northern European descent.

 In the 2010 census estimates, 89.2% of the state population is white and European American.

 Hispanics are the next largest group with 13.0%, followed by Asians at 1.7% and Native American at 1.3%.
 The largest Latino group is Mexican.